JeffDeCola/my-go-examples/useful-tools-i-created/encryptfile/README.md

 # encryptfile tool

-`encryptfile` _is a useful tool for encryptfile a file with AES-256 (a 32-byte hash key) using the `crypto/aes` package.
+`encryptfile` _is a useful tool for encryptfile a file with AES-256 GCM (a 32-byte hash key) using the `crypto/aes` package.

 Use my other tool [decryptfile](https://github.com/JeffDeCola/my-go-examples/tree/master/useful-tools-i-created/decryptfile)